m-riley04/EECS-510-Final-Project/README.md

 ```
 You will then be prompted to enter an input string.
 Enter a string and hit enter.

+# EECS-510-Final-Project
+> Checkmarks and Xs are to show what is already done and what still needs to be clarified or worked on.

 ## Project Description